Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-feature-management/README.md

           range:
             type: "NoEnd"
         ```
+      The following example shows a time window starts on one day and ends on another, repeat every week.

+        ```yaml
+        start: "Mon, 13 May 2024 02:00:00 GMT"
+        end: "Mon, 14 May 2024 03:00:00 GMT"
+        recurrence:
+          pattern:
+            type: "Weekly"
+            interval: 1
+            daysOfWeek:
+              - Monday
+          range:
+            type: "NoEnd"
+        ```

     **Note:** `start` must be a valid first occurrence which fits the recurrence pattern.
 For example, if we define to repeat on every other Monday and Tuesday, then the start time should be in Monday or Tuesday. <br /> Additionally, the duration of the time window cannot be longer than how frequently it occurs.
 For example, it is invalid to have a 25-hour time window recur every day.